 It's definitely my favorite overall.
 I have a lot of favs though.
 I guess I really need to read all his comments.
 I'll check it out soon and comment some more.

 Radioman, Hey, it's a great episode to list as your favorite, no question.
 BTW, if I recall correctly, you're not really a Trek fan, right?
 So to have you discussing the show is a plus in my book.

 Please explain to this non-Trekkie (whose mother watched TOS regularly in its network run) why you feel that way.

 Let's just say that Roddenberry tended to let his libido control his life in many ways that don't speak highly as to his overall character as an individual human being (IMO at least).

+Shouldn't Ellison have sued when the TAS episode "Yesteryear" first aired back in '73?
+It used the Guardian of Forever too!
 And since he is the only one I've heard publicly say bad things about Roddenberry, I'm not inclined to believe decades old gossip.

+No no!
+It's my fav show.
 Lately I've been watching the British show UFO.
 It's a worthy successor to Trek if you ask me.